Roctik1996/FeinBLE/README.md

 - Filtering, scanning, reading, writing and cancellation in a simple way.
 - Support multi device connections
 - Support reconnection
-- Support configuration timeout for conncet or operation
+- Support configuration timeout for connect or operation

 # Usage